cerberussg/Filebase/README.md

 - [ ] Super Secret Feature: Can't Talk About It!

 ## TODO:
+- [ ] UI/UX Redesign: Goes with Super Secret Feature
-- [ ] Blog about building Filebase
+- [ ] Blog about building FileBase